Freedom to Learn Foundation

 Training the next generation of advocates, educators, and policymakers to fight back against book bans and restrictive policies in their communities.

 We train and mentor emerging leaders—students, librarians, teachers, and parent advocates—who are defending intellectual freedom in their communities.
-Participants in our programs gain the tools to organize, testify, and speak out publicly against censorship.
-From red states to blue cities, we’re investing in grassroots leaders to shift the narrative and protect educational justice for future generations.
+Participants in our programs gain the tools to organize, testify, and speak out publicly against censorship. e’re investing in grassroots leaders to shift the narrative and protect educational justice for future generations.

 Our legal work includes submitting amicus briefs in cases of national significance, advising local and state policymakers, and supporting litigation against unconstitutional censorship laws.
 We use legal precedent from the Supreme Court and insights from leading First Amendment experts to highlight how recent laws are vague, overbroad, and discriminatory—violating students’ rights to access diverse viewpoints and librarians’ freedom to provide information.